PanagiotisDataHub/Excel_Projects-Data_Analytics/README.md

 ---

 ## 📈 Salary Analysis
-As someone interested in data jobs, my goal with this project was to explore **the most valuable jobs and skills** in the data science market while also learning and applying new Excel functionalities.
+As someone passionate about data, I wanted to analyze the **best-paying jobs and most in-demand skills** in the data industry.
+This project allowed me to explore **key trends in the data job market** while also improving my **Excel skills** by using advanced data analysis features.

 I analyzed:
 - **The most in-demand skills** employers are looking for